juji-io/datalevin/doc/query.md

 accurate, so we want to leverage that accuracy by keeping at least one base relation in each join.

-### Direct counting for cardinality estimation (new)
+### Direct counting for result size estimation (new)

-As mentioned, the main advantage of our system is having more accurate cardinality estimation.
-Instead of relying on statistics based estimations using histograms, we count elements directly, because counts in our list based triple storage are cheap to obtain.
+As mentioned, the main advantage of our system is having more accurate result size estimation.
+Instead of relying on statistics based estimations using histograms and the like, we count elements directly, because counts in our list based triple storage are cheap to obtain.
 Since the planner is only interested in smallest count within one entity class, the counting is capped by the current minimum, so the time spent in counting is minimized.
 Compared with statistics based estimation, counting is simple, accurate and always up to date.

-For those cases that cannot be counted, we use magic numbers.
-In the future, we will add sampling based estimations.
+### Query and data specific sampling (new)

+For large result size, even capped counting is too expensive to perform.
+Sampling is used when result size is larger than a threshold.
+To ensure representative samples that are specific to the query and data distribution, we rely on the dependencies among entities in the query graph.
+From the smallest entity class, we topologically sort the entity classes according to the dependencies, and sample them in that order.
+Selectivity of all possible joins are obtained through sampling initially, and later joins use these selectivity ratios to estimate result sizes.
+This sampling approach is more accurate than commonly used cardinality based approach, which relies on strong statistical assumptions that are often violated.
+In addition, the dependency based sampling order also limits the data ranges from which we sample, so sampling is cheap to perform.

 ## Limitation